 What is a VRLA battery?

-A Valve Regulated Lead Acid (VRLA) battery is simply a lead acid battery in which the electrolyte has been immobilised in order to recombine hydrogen and oxygen.
+VRLA battery meaning – it is simply a lead acid battery in which the electrolyte has been immobilised in order to recombine hydrogen and oxygen.
 It has a sealed construction with pressure release valves to prevent gases from escaping, It is this which gives it its name.
 Because the electrolyte is no longer in a fluid state, due to either being mixed with silica powder to form a gel or absorbed into a finely textured glass mat, the gases produced are not free to form bubbles and rise to the surface of the electrolyte.
 Instead they are trapped in the immobilised matrix and forced to travel to the opposite poles by the pressure gradient produced when on charge.
 In a free liquid this would be impossible.

 - Overcharge reaction at positive plate: H2O = 2H+ + 2e- + 1/2O2